pstevens33/Faceball/README.md

 ### See How Good You Could Be!
 I made a website to take your image submissions and predict success using this model.
-You can find it at **website**.
+You can find it at **http://ec2-52-91-17-204.compute-1.amazonaws.com:8105/**.